Soyn/sicp/CH2/CH2.3/README.md

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script>

-the tree for n = 10 looks simliar,only larger.the minimum number of bits to constructa symbol(in another way,we
-should get the shortest way to the leaf) for such tree the is 1, for the symbol of weight `2^n-1`
+The tree for n = 10 looks simliar,only larger.the minimum number of bits to constructa symbol(i.e. shortest way to the leaf) for such tree the is 1, for the symbol of weight `2^n-1`.

 the maximum number of bits will be `n-1`, for the two symbols of least weights.